Disability & Higher Education

 What can be done if a request for services or accommodations is deemed “unreasonable”?

 Though the college/university reserves the option to deny the request, it should not be the end of the discussion.
-Ideally, administrators, faculty, other staff (including disability support staff), and the student will collaborate to come up with alternative ways to allow the student with a disability access.
+Ideally, administrators, faculty, other staff (including disability support staff), and the student will collaborate to come up with alternative ways to allow access for the student with a disability.